 3. The orbital period squared is proportional to the semi-major axis cubed.

-As in the most respected physics theories.
-It’s eminently falsifiable.
+As in the most respected physics' theories, it’s eminently falsifiable.
 And like the best theories, it has passed all of its tests.
 Everywhere we look we see Einstein’s theory playing out in the cosmos.
-Before Einstein’s time the naked eye and an accurate clock we’re used to make astronomical measurements.
+Before Einstein’s time the naked eye and an accurate clock were used to make astronomical measurements.
 All you can see are planets and stars, maybe some meteoroids or comets, just photons and nothing else.

 Astronomy has gone far beyond just photons.
 First we noticed that there are things beyond stars.
-Other galaxies like our Milky Way galaxy, full of stars, and that they were traveling away from us, the further away, the faster they were going.
+Other galaxies like our Milky Way Galaxy, full of stars, and that they were traveling away from us: the further away, the faster they were going.
 The universe was at least a million times, if not a billion times bigger than we had ever imagined.
 Here’s the galaxies the Hubble Space Telescope sees in an area the size of a dime held at arms length.

 Galaxies seen by the Hubble Space telescope in a patch of sky the size of a dime at arm's length.

-And if you extrapolate back in time, at one point all the galaxies are on top of each other in one ‘Big Bang’ as the theories biggest opponent described it, attempting to ridicule the idea (Fred Hoyle, a distinguished astronomer, scientist and popularizer of the day.)
-We measure how far away these galazies are and how fast they are traveling and find the distance is proportional to the velocity.
-The only way to explain this is to assume the Big Bang actually happened.
+And if you extrapolate back in time, at one point all the galaxies are on top of each other in one ‘Big Bang’, as the theory's biggest opponent described it, attempting to ridicule the idea (Fred Hoyle, a distinguished astronomer, scientist and popularizer of the day.)
+We measure how far away these galaxies are and how fast they are traveling and find the distance is proportional to the velocity.
+The only way to explain this is to assume the Big Bang actually happened.Deviations from the perfect black body radiation curve.

 Post a Comment